 One of the most important factors in choosing your website hosting provider is whether they have a server located in the country your primary traffic comes from.
 This factor is extremely important, as the closer the server is to your customers, the faster the page loading time is.
 As explained before, there is a direct link between traffic, profit and loading speeds.

-Research survey conducted by Google reveals that 53% of mobile users will stop visiting a site if it takes more than 3 seconds to load.
+A research survey conducted by Google reveals that 53% of mobile users will stop visiting a site if it takes more than 3 seconds to load.
 While global internet speeds have drastically improved over the years, allowing for faster information travel time between countries, customers too increasingly expect quicker loading times.
-In a few years’ time, it is extremely likely the majority of customers would expect near instant loading times.
-Businesses failing to meet these expectation will be set to lose traffic and ultimately profit.
+In a few years’ time, it is extremely likely the majority of customers would expect near-instant loading times.
+Businesses failing to meet these expectations will be set to lose traffic and ultimately, profit.
 Amazon reported their “1 second of load lag time would cost (them) $1.6 billion in sales per year”, an astronomical figure.
-Therefore, the best web hosting in Canada has to be located in Canada.
+Even regular websites are working on improving their load times.
+For example – cbc.ca loads in 2.1 seconds, casinovalley.ca loads in 0.8 seconds, weather.gc.ca loads in 0.96 seconds.
+Therefore, the best web hosting for Canada has to be located in Canada.

 Kissmetrics, a company focusing on data and behavioural analysis reveals some shocking findings regarding the relation of delayed loading time and shopping behaviour.

 - 47% of people expect a loading below 2 seconds

 - 40% of people leave when loading time exceeds 3 seconds